 Green card holders can apply for their family members to immigrate to the United States as permanent residents.

-For years, Janet Moon, Esq. has helped green card holders with the process of obtaining a green card for their family members.
+For years, Rebecca Cohen has helped green card holders with the process of obtaining a green card for their family members.
 The in depth consultation will provide you with a professional review of all relevant paperwork, providing you with a clear idea of what to do next.

 What is a Green Card?